BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

   JOINED    = 8 # User joined project
   LEFT      = 9 # User left project
 ```
-So, it was problem and we start new Events.
+So, it was a problem and we started **new Events** feature.

-We has next requirements:
+We had next requirements:

-* Any entity in system may be Event target (entity, related to which was created event)
+* Any entity in system can be Event target (entity, related to which was created event)
 * Any entity can be Event source (entity, which triggered event)
 * Ability to describe action with human like name
 * Store event data to future usage of them